kragen/derctuo/segments-and-blocks.md

-Exploring this, I think I found a way to write a featureful and adequately fast multitasking system with memory protection on microcontrollers, perhaps similar to Liedtke's pre-L4 designs, L3 and Eumel; it ought to straightforwardly support paradigms like transactional shared memory, ACID transactions, and access to filesystem snapshots, and even helps to support clustering.
+Exploring this, I think I found a way to write a featureful and adequately fast multitasking system with memory protection on microcontrollers, perhaps similar to Liedtke’s pre-L4 designs, L3 and Eumel; it ought to straightforwardly support paradigms like transactional shared memory, ACID transactions, and access to filesystem snapshots, and even helps to support clustering.